 Visitors to Ohio might get a little bit more than what they bargained for because the Buckeye State is home to a number of hotels and inns that have a haunted history.

-Check out some of the best haunted hotels in Ohio.
+Check out the nine most haunted hotels in Ohio below.

 The Hackett Hotel was originally built in 1899 although it has been completely renovated since then.
 Both the hotel and the restaurant that shares the building are said to be haunted by a number of spirits, the most prominent of which is a young woman named Charlotte.

 Punderson Manor is a pretty Tudor style lodge in Newbury.
 It is a popular accommodation choice for tourists, but it certainly has a few guests of the spirit kind as well.

 Guests often report odd occurrences at the hotel including doors opening and closing by themselves and faucets turning on and off.
 There are also reports of creepy disembodied laughter!Book Punderson Manor